Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 ## GitHub Developments:

-- Improves the release generation scripts
+- Improves the release generation scripts.
-- Fixes a bug where "Could not find a changelog" was always printed
+- Fixes a bug where "Could not find a changelog" was always printed.
-- Fixes a bug where the server changelog was not written properly
+- Fixes a bug where the server changelog was not written properly.
 - Fixes a handful of places incorrectly capitalizing CurseForge.
+- Fixes a few typos in the build script and similar places.

 ## Miscellaneous Changes: